Fantasy football: Four must-start NFL tight ends for Week 5

 MIAMI, Oct.
 6 (UPI) -- Tyler Conklin is among my four must-start fantasy football tight ends for Week 5.
 Philadelphia Eagles tight end Dallas Goedert tops my weekly Top 20 rankings for the position.

-Tyler Hockenson, Travis Kelce, Mark Andrews and Kyle Pitts join Goedert in the Top 5 of my weekly Top 20 rankings, which are listed below.
+Tyler Hockenson, Travis Kelce, Mark Andrews and Darren Waller join Goedert in the Top 5 of my weekly Top 20 rankings, which are listed below.

 All of my must-start options are within the Top 14 of my rankings, which means they should be started in leagues with at least 14 teams that require starting tight ends.